Got a question? Call us now! 469-443-0458

 Soft Tissue Techniques: Used when a muscle, tendon, or ligament is too tight and causing pain.

-A physical therapist utilizing strain/counterstrain techniques will look for specific “tender points” in the body that indicates which fascial structure is involved.
+A physical therapist utilizing strain/counterstrain techniques will look for specific “tender points” in the body that indicate which fascial structure is involved.
 The technique is mainly used to reduce chronic and acute muscle spasms anywhere in the body.
-Once your physical therapist locates the fascial structure involved in the spasm, they position your body for a certain amount of time (i.e. 90 seconds to 5 minutes) so the muscle is shortened and relaxed.
-By subduing the spasm, major muscle groups are able to return to pain free functions.
+Once your physical therapist locates the fascial structure involved in the spasm, they position your body for a certain amount of time (i.e., 90 seconds to 5 minutes) so the muscle is shortened and relaxed.
+By subduing the spasm, major muscle groups are able to return to pain-free functions.

 Joint Techniques: Used to restore range of motion and flexibility for an injured joint.

-Physical therapists will use these manual mobilization techniques when joint structures are somehow limiting the normal motion (i.e sliding, pivoting, etc.) of your joints.
+Physical therapists will use these manual mobilization techniques when joint structures are somehow limiting the normal motion (i.e., sliding, pivoting, etc.) of your joints.
 Using small and specific movements, a physical therapist manually moves a target synovial joint through natural levels of resistance.
-These motions stretch and strengthen the tissue surrounding the joint bone—normalizing joint motion, reducing spasms, and controlling pain. - Muscle Energy Techniques (METs)
+These motions stretch and strengthen the tissue surrounding the joint bone—normalizing joint motion, reducing spasms, and controlling pain.

 Muscle energy is an active technique used to reposition a dysfunctional joint and treat the surrounding muscles.
-It can be used to lengthen a shortened or spastic muscle or mobilize a joint that is stiff our restricted.
-The patient is guided through performing a specific muscle contraction against a resistive barrier, the physical therapist’s manual contact with the joint.
-Your physical therapist continues with this process until your muscle stretches further each time and range of motion improves. - Thrust Techniques, High Velocity/Low Amplitude (HVLA)
+It can be used to lengthen a shortened or spastic muscle or mobilize a joint that is stiff or restricted.
+The patient is guided through performing a specific muscle contraction against a resistive barrier, with the physical therapist’s manual contact with the joint.
+Your physical therapist continues with this process until your muscle stretches further each time and the range of motion improves.

 This form of manual therapy applies a quick, shallow, and repetitive pressure to a particular joint.
 Your physical therapist manually finds joints that are not moving symmetrically or incorrectly.
-They then engage the barrier of motion in the joint with distinct rapid movements to restore natural motion.
-Therefore, the process allows for that particular joint to open and close properly and improve mobility and stability in the affected joint. - Mobilization with movement
+They then engage the barrier of motion in the joint with distinct, rapid movements to restore natural motion.
+Therefore, the process allows for that particular joint to open and close properly and improve mobility and stability in the affected joint.

 This form of manual therapy involves mobilization of the joint involved with active movement by the patient in that particular joint.
 This allows the joint to start gliding actively and reduces the restriction in that particular joint quickly.
 It’s not uncommon for a patient to obtain 5-15 degrees of motion in a restricted joint such as the wrist.